 Training, training, and more training.

 If you imagine Heaton as a student, he wouldn’t be the one who gives up upon facing the first obstacle.
-He would rather hire UK.EduBirdie assignment help service than skip submitting an assignment.
+He would rather hire UK.EduBirdie than skip submitting an assignment.
 He would practice improving his writing skills, and he would get better every time.
 His commitment to practice is something that all students can learn from.